MohammedEsafi/MohammedEsafi/README.md

 - I'm looking to collaborate on contributing to TypeScript or Rust-based projects and mentoring.

-- I'm also interested in creative coding, design & tech inclusion.
+- I'm also interested in creative coding, design, architecture, and design systems.

 - How to reach me :: [hello@mesafi.com](mailto:hello@mesafi.com)!
 I'll try to respond as soon as I can.